 Kamkwamba also solar powered the entire compound at Kachokolo, the school that once kicked him out.
 He installed computers connected to an eGranary, which delivers the wonders of the Internet in places without a network connection.
 This “Internet in a box” allows free access to thousands of websites, fifty thousand books, and over a hundred educational and computer software programs.
 Now anyone with a smartphone – student or not – can access the entire catalog for free.

-The film adaptation of Kamkwamba’s memoir is currently in production and will star Chiwetel Ejiofor, who will also be making his directorial debut.
+The film adaptation of Kamkwamba’s memoir was released in 2019 on Netflix and was directed by and starring Chiwetel Ejiofor in his feature directorial debut.

 After finishing at IDEO.org, Kamkwamba joined the Widernet project, where he helps make and distribute digital libraries.
 He is currently designing modules and instruction manuals that can be used by anyone to create low-cost, high impact projects in communities around the world.
 Kamkwamba is working to bridge the gap between knowledge and doing with easy to follow instruction modules that range from sustainable energy production to household water sanitation.